Women in the Sahrawi Arab Democratic Republic: Clothing

 Sahrawi women traditionally wear the melhfa (also spelled melfa, malhfa or milaḥfa) — a flowing, four-meter-long piece of fabric, usually cotton.
 The melhfa is wrapped around the body and head in a specific, customary manner: along the left-hand length to create an arm opening, while the remaining fabric is brought around the back, over the head, and wrapped across the right side, then over the left shoulder.
 This technique creates a graceful, loose drape that covers the body modestly while still revealing the face, front of the hair, arms, and feet.
 It has no sewn structure or fastening and can be adjusted for daily life, including covering the face from sun as well as tying it shorter, especially for house works.

 The melhfa is more than just clothing: it is a form of identity, elegance, and political expression.
 The colors and patterns are often subject to trends, influenced by social, generational, or seasonal preferences.
 While everyday melhfas may be light and practical, those worn during ceremonies or protests are often more vibrant or symbolic.

 Traditional melhfas are called nila and made from ultra-thin, sheer muslin dyed with indigo.
-The dye gives the fabric its signature shimmer and may stain the skin, which is considered a from of sun protection.
+The dye gives the fabric its signature shimmer and may stain the skin, which is considered a form of sun protection.